WZcabral/RaspPi-TorRouter/README.md

 1. Open the terminal
 2. Type in cd Desktop
-3. Download the script to your desktop using the wget command. i.e, wget https://github.com/WZcabral/RaspPi-TorRouter.git
+3. Download the script to your desktop using the git clone command. i.e, git clone https://github.com/WZcabral/RaspPi-TorRouter.git
 4. Next launch the script via using sudo ./installTor.sh
 5. Follow the onscreen instructions and you are done.